hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/04-how-the-fortunes-of-jamshid-went-to-wrack.md

 Host, power and diadem.
 The world turned black

-v.
-34 To him, he disappeared and yielded all.
+To him, he disappeared and yielded all.

 He was in hiding for a century,